esra-polat/turkish-nlp-ngrams-collacations-classifiers-ner-sentiment/README.md

 # Turkish NLP
-These programs was implemented with Python on the Kaggle Notebook. https://www.kaggle.com/esrapolat
+These programs were implemented with Python on the Kaggle Notebook. https://www.kaggle.com/esrapolat

 ---------